Shreyanshu0007/ETH-PROOF-INTERMEDIATE-MODULE-2-ASSESSMENT/README.md

 ## License

-This Insurance policy contract is licensed under the MIT License
+This Coffee Shop Dapp contract is licensed under the MIT License